 Capacity rule conditions are configured for each of the work offer types that your agents may handle.
 You can combine different channels for a condition, or have separate conditions configured for each one.

-The Messaging channel includes any of the chat messaging options, including Facebook messaging and native chat for other websites.
+The Messaging channel includes any of the chat messaging options, including web chat and Facebook Messenger.

 Capacity rules are assigned at the user level within the configuration console.
 When a rule is assigned, incoming work offers can continue to be sent to the agent while they have capacity for that type of work as defined in the rule conditions.